-- Support new managers by adopting the Management Accountability Framework, improving orientation and providing access to coaching and mentoring - Maintain professional networks with clinical groupings in other local health districts and service partners to support the sharing of knowledge and combined professional development
+- Enable staff to take part in ongoing professional development which assists them to carry out their role and develop their knowledge and skills. - Support new managers by adopting the Management Accountability Framework, improving orientation and providing access to coaching and mentoring - Maintain professional networks with clinical groupings and service partners to support the sharing of knowledge and combined professional development.